 Emotional design: Positively influencing user feelings

-When users connect positive emotions to a product, service, or brand, they are more likely to become loyal customers.
+When users associate positive emotions with a product, service, or brand, they are more likely to become loyal customers.
 This concept is called emotional design, and we’ll explain what’s behind it.

 07.11.2024 7 min reading time